 Visitors for Fall 2018: "Bodies that Matter"

 Fredy Peccerelli is director of the Guatemalan Forensic Anthropology Foundation.
-FAFG carries out exhumations of Guatemala’s clandestine cemeteries from its civil war (1960-1996) and works to identify victims of massacre and return bodies to families and communities for proper reburial.
+FAFG carries out exhumations of Guatemala’s clandestine cemeteries from its civil war (1960 to 1996) and works to identify victims of massacre and return bodies to families and communities for proper reburial.
 His engagements on campus will focus on his own journey in this work: his life as a young political refugee in NYC in the 1980s, coming to know about his country’s armed conflict, the work of forensic anthropologists in documenting “truth,” and his founding of and work in FAFG.
 His visit is scheduled for September 17-21.
 The main event will take place September 19, at 5 pm in Commonwealth Auditorium.

 Bernedette Muthien is an activist, poet, educator, and government minister.
 Her life’s work has been directed toward increasing access to basic social institutions that have long excluded women, and in particular women of color, in South Africa.
 Her visit will focus on her passion and strategies for reversing patterns of victimization through increased representation and access to education, financial institutions, and government services.
 Her visit is scheduled for October 8-12.
 The main event will take place October 10, at 5 pm in Commonwealth Auditorium.

 Visitors for Spring 2019: "Ceremony"